rumpkernel/buildrump.sh/README.md

 You will now find the kernel drivers and necessary headers in `./rump` ready for use.
 Examples on how to use the resulting drivers are available in the `tests` and `examples` directories.

-It is not necessary to read this document further unless you are interested in details.

 The long(er) version
 --------------------